LucasBehrendt/tech-blog/README.md

   - As a Site User I can view a list of my own posts so that I can see my content and have easy access to it.

+  - As a Site User I can visit other members profile pages so that I can see their information and a list of their posts.

+  - As a Site User I can search among the posts so that I can find a certain post or posts about a certain topic.

 - #### User Interaction

   - As a Site User I can like / unlike a post so that I can interact with the content and show appreciation.